tkumata/Arithmetic-Drill/README.md

 ## Description

 This is a arithmetic drill app for from element school children to elder.
 Let's train your brain.
+And this app can against with someone.
+For example, play with the parents for a betting favourite meal, TV program.
+I am happay if this app helps a family's communication or learning for children.

 !["SS"](./imgs/ss01.png)
 !["SS"](./imgs/ss02.png)